 Using representational stability for plug-and-play (PnP) BCI control in the presence of distributional drift

-Having established the stability of well-rehearsed action representations, we next examined across-day drift in their distributions of neural activity.
-Even with stable representations, it is possible for distributional drifts, especially in their centroids (Bishop et al., 2014).
-This would imply shifts in the location of the preserved manifold across-days.
-Our analyses so far have been agnostic to such across-day shifts; the within-session Mahalanobis distances on the manifold is a relative distance and as such independent of the absolute location of the manifold, and the CKA metric mean-centers activations before pairwise comparisons.
-Large across-day distributional shifts might limit the feasibility of a plug-and-play decoder (PnP) based on stable representations to generalize across-days, i.e., without the need for repeated decoder recalibration (Silversmith et al., 2021).
+Our data have established that well-rehearsed action representations are characterized by a preserved manifold and a stable open-loop representational structure that can be flexibly upregulated across BCI contexts.
+However, computation of this representational structure is based on relative distances between movements.
+CKA also mean-centers data prior to computing activation similarities.
+As such, these are independent of across-day distributional drifts (especially in their centroids), and hence the absolute location of the manifold.
+Such drifts may be likely even for stable representations (Bishop et al., 2014), and would imply that the interplay between representational stability and plasticity occurs on a manifold whose location is drifting across-days.
+Large across-day distributional shifts also limits the feasibility of a decoder based on stable representations to generalize across-days i.e., be plug-and-play (PnP) without the need for repeated decoder recalibration (Silversmith et al., 2021).

 To understand the drift in neural distributions, we evaluated day-specific differences in latent-space.
 As an example, B1’s open-loop right thumb movements across three random days in latent-space are shown in Fig. 5A.
 Examination of data strikingly revealed little distributional overlap between each day’s recordings.
 This is further highlighted in Fig. 5B detailing appreciable across-day drift in the means of channel-level activity over an across-day preserved neural map (shown for γH from the hand-knob region).
 In general, for both B1 and B2, the day of recording in latent-space was highly discernible (Fig. 5C and 5D, 90.96% for the 10 days in B1 and 86.51% for the 5 days in B2).
 In contrast, centering and demeaning each day’ data resulted in accuracies to be indistinguishable from chance (B1: 10.88%, t9=0.867, p=0.408, B2: 20.2%, t4=0.113, p=0.915).
 This suggested that although there was comparative representational stability for the repertoire of stereotyped movements, there was an across-day drift in the centroids of each day’s neural distribution.
 This concept is detailed in Fig. 5E wherein the location of the preserved neural manifold is affected across-days while maintaining stability in the representational structure.